Authorities in Argentina tell residents to throw away laced cocaine after 23 killed

 Law enforcement raced to remove the drugs from the market.
 The federal crimes unit in Buenos Aires province said Thursday that more than 15,000 doses of the laced drugs had already been confiscated.

-Berni Wednesday had called on those who purchased drugs over the past 24 hours to throw them away.
-Provincial health minister Nicolás Kreplak reiterated the plea in a press conference Thursday.
+Berni on Wednesday called on those who purchased drugs over the past 24 hours to throw them away.
+Provincial Health Minister Nicolás Kreplak reiterated the plea in a news conference Thursday.

 “We had three cases of people hospitalized with intoxication last night, who returned today because they consumed the drugs again,” he said, according to the Ámbito Financiero newspaper.